ca-dmin/carddav2fb_XR/README.md

     composer install

 If you want to use the DBF-file output you must install the dBase library (see instructions at https://github.com/mote0230/dbase-pecl-php7).

+    sudo apt-get install php7.0-dev
+    git clone git://github.com/mote0230/dbase-pecl-php7.git ~/php7-dbase
+    cd php7-dbase/
+    phpize
+    ./configure
+    make
+    sudo make install
+    cd ~
+    rm -rf ~/php7-dbase

-After compiling the `dbase.so` on your system you will find it in `/usr/lib/php/20151012`
+  After compiling the `dbase.so` on your system you will find it in `/usr/lib/php/20151012` and needs to be linked to your php installation:

     sudo nano /etc/php/7.0/mods-available/dbase.ini
   add